handshake-org/hs-airdrop/README.md

 Handshake blockchain, allowing the owner of a key to publish a signed merkle proof on-chain in order to redeem their airdrop.

+With the key list as it currently stands, every open source developer will receive __4,662.598321__ HNS coins from the airdrop (subject to change before mainnet).

+---

 There are a few gotchas: we do not allow standard PGP signatures on the consensus layer.
 This is done for simplicity and safety.
 This means that a regular call to `$ gpg --sign` will not work for handshake airdrop proofs.
 As